joshodude/python-quadratic-solver/README.md

 # python-quadratic-solver
 This solves equations using the quadratic formula.
 It's probably super unoptimized, but I don't care since it does its job.

-Requires PySimpleGUI.
+You do not need Python to run this version.

 ### How to use:

-Run `quadratic-solver.py` from your Python interpreter.
+Run `quadratic-solver.exe` from the zip file.
 When you run it, it will ask for A, B, and C.
 Input A, B, and C from your standard form (Ax^2 + Bx + C = 0) quadratic equation and push the calculate button.